Once upon a time, I thought exfoliating with baking soda was a wonderful idea. It’s cheap. Natural. Does the job well. What could go wrong?

 A 1997 study found that alkaline cleansers irritate “the physiological protective ‘acid mantle'”, change “the composition of the cutaneous bacterial flora and the activity of enzymes in the upper epidermis” and dissolve fats from the skin surface which may lead “to a dry and squamous skin.”

 Baking soda has a ph of 8, high enough to disrupt the acid mantle.
 This damage is cumulative.
-The longer and more often you use it, the more damage it’ll inflict to your skin.
+The more you use it, the worse your skin gets.

 The Bottom Line

 I love a good home remedy, but exfoliating with baking soda is just asking for trouble.
-Instead, stick to professionally formulated exfoliants with AHAs (if you have dry and/or sun damaged skin) or BHA (if you have oily skin).
-Your skin will thank you.
+Don’t do it!

 Take The Guesswork Out Of Skincare Shopping